heremaps/here-data-sdk-typescript/docs/GettingStartedGuide.md

 # Getting Started Guide

-The HERE Data SDK for TypeScript includes the core components to access the platform APIs from any web-based application.
+The HERE Data SDK for TypeScript includes the core components to access the HERE APIs from any web-based application.

 In this guide, learn how to authenticate to and start working with the HERE platform using the DATA SDK for TypeScript: